Errors in Incompleteness Proofs

 End of proof.

-Because once the assumption is made that a formal system can state a certain type of self-referential statement, it is a trivial matter to create a formal formula that appears to refer to itself and appears to say 'This statement is not provable in this system' and so appear to prove incompleteness of the formal system.
+Because once the assumption is made that a formal system can state a certain type of self-referential statement, it is a trivial matter to create a formal formula that appears to refer to itself and appears to say ‘This statement is not provable in this system’ and so appear to prove incompleteness of the formal system.
 You will find that many of these incompleteness proofs go into great detail over the creation of such a formula, but skate over the assumption that this creation relies on.
-See A Fundamental Flaw in an Incompleteness Proof by George Boolos (PDF) and A Fundamental Flaw in Incompleteness Proofs by Gregory Chaitin (PDF) for details about the errors in two 'incompleteness proofs' of this type.
+The impossibility of a formula of a formal system that corresponds to a Gödel numbering function where the formula itself can refer unambiguously to formulas of that formal system itself is proved in the paper PDF The Impossibility of Representation of a Gödel Numbering Function by a Formula of the Formal System.

 Why such 'proofs' have gained such widespread acceptance is a mystery.
 Why are mathematicians and logicians so willing to abandon all principles of mathematical rigor when dealing with proofs of incompleteness?